 “I saw a spider.
 He talked to me.”

-My first instinct is to ask what the spider said, or to say that spiders don’t talk, but this isn't like the talking to poop episode of a few months ago.
-She is clearly shaken up.
+My first instinct is to ask what the spider said, or to explain that spiders don’t talk, but this isn't like the talking to poop episode of a few months ago.
+She's clearly shaken up.
 I don’t want to scare her more.
 I just hold her and listen.

 “He was nice, but I’m scared.
 Spiders don’t talk, dad.
 Huh?”

 When I was younger, probably around my daughter’s age, I had a blue, plastic Cookie Monster chair.
 It wasn't just a picture of Cookie Monster on a chair.
 It was Cookie Monster.
 You sat in his lap.

 I remember this clearly.
 One night I sat up in my bed and he was looking at me with his wide, white eyes.
 I rubbed my eyes.
 I attempted to focus in on the reality that Cookie Monster was a chair.
 I tried to look “harder,” as if that were a thing one could do.
 I tried to look into him, to see the reality of his plastic nature.
 But no matter how my tiny eyes tried to connect what I was seeing, to what my brain was telling me, I kept coming to the same conclusion.
 My Cookie Monster chair was real.
 Not only was he real, but he was quiet, still, and terrifyingly patient.